anshnee/GitHubAction-crash/README.md

 # GitHubAction-crash
-This repo is to lear GitHub Actions
+This repo is to learn GitHub Actions